juanmanuel0963/golang_aws_terraform_jenkins/README.md

 Linux

-::go run /usr/local/go/src/crypto/tls/generate_cert.go -rsa-bits 2048 -host localhost
+go run /usr/local/go/src/crypto/tls/generate_cert.go -rsa-bits 2048 -host localhost

 We will import the self-signed certificates that have been created previously.